-- Increasing competition (market share)– a number of foreign-owned brands such as Starbucks, Burger King and Domino’s Pizza have now been incorporated into the local market.
-While this has a positive economic impact and gives consumer more choice, it significantly increases competition and puts more pressure on the performance of established Australian brands.
+Several foreign-owned brands such as Starbucks, Burger King and Domino’s Pizza have expanded into the local market.
+While this provides a positive economic impact and gives consumers more choice, it significantly increases competition putting more pressure on established Australian brands.
 The battle for market share is increasing, with businesses constantly finding new ways of satisfying customers who favour value for money and convenience over price and ambiance.

-- Shrinking customer disposable income– as the cost of living increases due to a number of economic factors, including low wages growth, consumers are beginning to spend less.
+As the cost of living increases due to a number of economic factors, including low wages growth, consumers are beginning to spend less.
 When looking at the market for each franchisee many are marginal.
-This is one of the biggest threats facing the franchising industry.
+This is one of the biggest threats facing the retail franchising industry.

 The weather and farming conditions has had a direct impact on food price inflation.
-Because of these factors the supply chain has passed on significantly increased costs for franchises within the fast-food and restaurant sector.
-With consumers already struggling due to shrinking disposable income, it will be difficult for franchises to pass on these costs to them.
-Other costs factors, increasing electricity costs, interest rates, salaries, transport and maintenance costs are also putting more strain on the bottom line of franchises.
+Because of these factors the supply chain has passed on significantly increased costs for franchises within the retail sector.
+With consumers already struggling due to shrinking disposable income, it will be difficult for franchisees to pass on these costs to them.
+Other costs factors, electricity, salaries, transport and maintenance are also putting more strain on the bottom line of retail franchisees.

-- Falling staff morale– when business conditions are not great, some franchises can often not afford to hire more staff or bring in temporary staff, leaving employees severely stretched and demotivated.
+When business conditions are not great, some franchises often cannot afford to hire more staff or bring in temporary staff, leaving employees severely stretched and demotivated.
 Job security issues are also heightened during this time as some employees may fear losing their jobs.
 Motivating staff and constantly updating them on how the business is doing is extremely important since quality customer service goes a long way during this time.

-- Adapting to consumer needs– following a tried and tested model is no longer a guarantee for success in the franchising sector.
+Following a tried and tested business model is no longer a guarantee for success in the retail franchising sector.
 Convenience and innovation in technology is increasingly becoming important to customers.
 Consumers now want the option of ordering meals online and getting them delivered to their homes.
-Moreover, there is an emerging focus on wellbeing, with consumers opting for healthier food options and preferring to patronise businesses with ethical and sustainable business practices.
+Moreover, there is an emerging focus on wellbeing.
+Consumers opting for healthier food options and preferring to patronise businesses with ethical and sustainable business practices.

 What we advocate for any successful retail franchise, is that the franchisor’s own network of related entities and associates should be aligned with a franchisees’ success.
-However, in several high profile franchise disaster stories of recent times many franchisees have bought their business from one franchisor, but, following the sale of the network, have had to deal with a new franchisor with different motivations.
-Venture capitalists and public companies have shareholders with different priorities at variance with the ongoing success of franchisees’ business.
-The retail franchise industry has suffered high profile examples of franchise systems in Australia with these concerns include the 7-Eleven franchise and Retail Food Group.
+However, in several high profile franchise disaster stories of recent times franchisees have bought their business from one franchisor.
+Unfortunately following the sale of the franchise system, often a new business owner will have different motivations.
+In some cases venture capitalists and public companies have shareholders with different priorities at variance with the ongoing success of franchisees’ business.
+The retail franchise industry has suffered high profile examples of franchise systems getting into difficulties including the 7-Eleven and Retail Food Group.

-The Australian Consumer and Competition Commission (ACCC) and the Australian Securities and Investments Commission (ASIC) are responsible for regulating different aspects of franchises.
-The ACCC administers Australian Consumer Law and the Franchising Code, whereas ASIC administers the Corporations Act.
-Consumer Law gives franchisees that have been misled, deceived or treated unconscionably, or whose contract terms are unfair, the right to ask a court to sort things out.
+The Australian Consumer and Competition Commission (ACCC) and the Australian Securities and Investments Commission (ASIC) are responsible for regulating franchise systems.
+The ACCC administers Australian Consumer Law and the Franchising Code.
+ASIC administers the Corporations Act.
+Consumer Law protects franchisees that have been misled, deceived or treated unconscionably, or whose contract terms are unfair.
 But court actions are slow and expensive and can end in business failure.

-As the business landscape continues to evolve, it presents entrepreneurs with a new set of challenges and opportunities.
-Retail franchisors and franchisees who stay ahead of industry developments will continue to grow and remain a step ahead of their competitors.
+As the business landscape continues to evolve, it presents retail franchise entrepreneurs with a new set of challenges and opportunities.
+Those who stay ahead of industry developments will continue to grow and remain a step ahead of their competitors.
 There are many important questions for anyone considering entering into the retail franchise industry.
 We would encourage retail franchise stakeholders to do their due diligence covering:

 - Strategy & Vision